SammysStacks/Stress-Analysis-Head/README.md

 ### `mainControl.py`

-Control script for data preprocessing, single-session analysis, model training, and real-time inference.
+Control script for the EMPATCH platform (must be connected via the serial port), including data preprocessing and analysis.

 Set only one of the following flags to `True`: